kellydinneen/nginx-sphinx/README.md

 ### Testing
 Unit tests can be made more thorough with additional threads of sad path testing.
 It would also be beneficial to look into testing for performance.

+### Additional Features
+- parsing nginx error logs (or other varieties of logs)
+- additional query options (return total hits for every agent, total frequency for every HTTP method+path combo, date range of log, etc)
+- ability to update previously parsed logs with new data
+- enhanced `--help`section with a more complete description of each command and errors to look out for